ramseyjonah114/notes/README.md

 # 2023-12-25
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones to ensure that you stay on track.
 Finally, use version control, comment your code, organize your files, follow coding standards, document your project, test regularly, debug efficiently, learn from your mistakes, ask for help when needed, stay up-to-date with technology, practice good time management, take breaks, maintain a healthy work-life balance, be patient, persistent, kind, empathetic, open-minded, adaptable, a good communicator, creative, innovative, meticulous, disciplined, passionate, dedicated, trustworthy, reliable, resourceful, skilled, knowledgeable, etc. to become a better programmer.

+# 2023-12-26
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness.
+And lastly, embrace the power of modularity and reuse; avoid repetitive tasks by creating reusable functions and components."